vibetrace/api/README.markdown

 An `APP_ID`, `API_KEY` and `API_SECRET` will be generated upon app registration.
 Keep them safe!

-Basic HTTP Authorization is required for all API calls.
-Make sure you add the following http header to **all** your requests:
+Basic HTTP Authorization is required for most API calls.
+Make sure you add the following http header to the endpoints that require it:
 ````
 Authorization: Basic aHR0cHdhdGNoOmY=
 ````